← Back to Blog

 Branded residences (W, FIVE, Serenia, Muraba): AED 4,000–7,000+/sqft.
 Service charges AED 26–38/sqft.
 Net yields 3.5–4.5% despite higher gross rents because service charge drag is severe.
 Suited to non-resident owners using hotel rental programmes for hands-off management, or buyers for whom the lifestyle product is the primary objective.

-Forensic Palm Audit: Prestige vs Liquidity
+Palm Audit: Prestige vs Liquidity

-Open the Web App via /master_search and search "Palm Jumeirah" for community-level DLD data — total transaction volume, average price per sqft by property type, Ejari density, and which specific projects show the strongest transaction signatures within the community.
+Community-level Palm data — total transaction volume, average price per sqft by property type, Ejari density, and which projects show the strongest transaction signatures — lives in Dubai Pulse and Dubai REST when you filter the Palm master community and export the slices you need.

 High capital entry requires deep DLD verification: